theyareonit/arduino-latency-test/README.md

 I personally used an ALS-PT19 for this, but it probably works with other light sensors too (maybe requiring some firmware modifications).

-Here is how to build it with an ALS-PT19 breakout board:
+Here is how to build it with an ALS-PT19 breakout board (other light sensors will require different steps):

 1. Connect the `out` terminal of the sensor to A1
 2. Connect the positive terminal to VCC